🥂

 🛠️Style, Winemaking, and the Brut Legacy

 Pommery's house style is rooted in freshness, elegance, and finesse rather than richness or power, a philosophy that traces directly to Madame Pommery's 1874 decision to produce Champagne with minimal dosage.
 The non-vintage Brut Royal anchors the range and expresses the house's commitment to precision blending across multiple vintages.
-At the prestige level, Cuvée Louise is assembled exclusively from three Grand Crus: Chardonnay from Avize and Cramant, and Pinot Noir from Aÿ, and is available in Brut, Brut Nature, and Rosé expressions.
-The Apanage 1874 cuvée was launched in 2024 to mark the 150th anniversary of the brut style and is offered in Brut, Blanc de Blancs, and Rosé formats.
-Clos Pompadour, produced from the single walled vineyard in Reims and released only in magnum, earned 97 points from James Suckling for the 2017 vintage.
+At the prestige level, Cuvée Louise is assembled exclusively from three Grand Crus: Chardonnay from Avize and Cramant on the Côte des Blancs, and Pinot Noir from Aÿ on the Montagne de Reims.
+The Apanage 1874 Brut cuvée was launched in 2024 to mark the 150th anniversary of the brut style.
+Clos Pompadour, produced from the single 25-hectare walled vineyard within the Pommery Estate in Reims, exists only in magnum.
 Cellar Master Clément Pierlot, the 10th to hold the position, joined the group in 2004 and has led winemaking since 2017.

 • Brut style pioneered in 1874 with Pommery Nature; minimal dosage and natural elegance remain the house signature.

-• Cuvée Louise composed exclusively of Avize and Cramant Chardonnay plus Aÿ Pinot Noir; available in Brut, Brut Nature, and Rosé.
+• Cuvée Louise composed exclusively of Avize and Cramant Chardonnay plus Aÿ Pinot Noir.

 🎯Why Pommery Matters

 Pommery occupies a singular position in Champagne history as the house that made brut Champagne commercially viable, reshaping global taste in sparkling wine.
-The Reims cellars, with 18 km of galleries carved from Gallo-Roman chalk and UNESCO World Heritage recognition, represent one of the most extraordinary winemaking environments in the world, now doubling as a destination for contemporary art through the Experience Pommery programme.
-The house was awarded Champagne House of the Year by The Champagne Club in January 2025 and received the Entreprise du Patrimoine Vivant designation in 2025, recognising exceptional French craft and industrial expertise.
+The Reims cellars, with more than 18 km of galleries carved from Gallo-Roman chalk and UNESCO World Heritage recognition, represent one of the most extraordinary winemaking environments in the world, now doubling as a destination for contemporary art through the Experience Pommery programme, which has hosted contemporary artists in the chalk pits since 2002.
+The house remains tied to Madame Pommery's legacy, from her 1874 release of Pommery Nature to the first French state funeral accorded to a woman upon her death in 1890.
 For students of WSET and related qualifications, Pommery serves as the defining case study for the development of the brut style and the role of individual vision in reshaping an entire appellation's direction.
-The ongoing investment in English sparkling wine and premium portfolio growth signals that the house continues to evolve while maintaining clear ties to its foundational innovation.
+The ongoing investment in English sparkling wine and premium cuvées signals that the house continues to evolve while maintaining clear ties to its foundational innovation.

 • Credited as the inventor of commercially successful brut Champagne (1874), the style now dominant in the global market.

-• UNESCO World Heritage listed cellars attract approximately 200,000 visitors annually through Experience Pommery contemporary art programme.
+• UNESCO World Heritage listed cellars host the Experience Pommery contemporary art programme, run in the Gallo-Roman chalk pits since 2002.

 Wines to Try